Common noctule: Hibernation

 Common noctule bats hibernate in winter, and sometimes congregate in hibernation colonies of up to 1000 individuals.
 In late summer the adult females migrate back southwards to the wintering areas, the young following later.
 Hibernation at these latitudes is thought to avoid too many days in winter below 0 C. At the beginning of winter, usually in November (but this is strongly dependent on the ambient temperatures), N noctula start to hibernate in large groups with both sexes in the same roost.
 Tree holes are not warm enough so they use caves, objects like church steeples or blocks of flats in Eastern Europe, where they are most common hibernating bat species in the cities.
 Sometimes summer territories and hibernating places are hundreds of kilometres apart.

-Diet
+Diet and Echolocation

 When hunting, it often starts flying in early dusk, earlier than most European bats.
 It flies high above the forested areas that are its preferred habitat, reaching speeds of up to 50 km/h.

 Common noctule bats mainly eat beetles, moths and winged ants.

-Echolocation
+It is known for its high-flying foraging technique, often hunting at altitudes of up to 1,000 meters.
+Nyctalus noctula uses echolocation to detect prey, emitting high-frequency calls that help it navigate and locate food in the dark.
+Its foraging strategy is particularly effective in open areas where it can cover large distances in search of insects.
+The species plays a crucial role in controlling insect populations, making it an important part of the ecosystem.
 The common noctule uses two main calls for echolocation.
 The frequencies of the first are 26–47 kHz, have most energy at 27 kHz and an average duration of 11.5ms.
 The frequency of the second call is 22–33 kHz, having most energy at 22 kHz and an average duration of 13.8ms.